 Druid spells are oriented toward nature and animals—the power of tooth and claw, of sun and moon, of fireside and storm.
 Druids also gain the power to require animal forms, and a few druids make a specific study of this practice, even to the purpose where they like animal form to their natural form.

 When making a druid, consider why your character has such a detailed bond with nature.
-Maybe your character lives during a society where the Old Faith still thrives or was raised by a druid after being abandoned within the depths of a woodland.
+Maybe your character lives in a society where the Old Faith still thrives or was raised by a druid after being abandoned within the depths of a woodland.
 Perhaps your character had a dramatic encounter with the spirits of nature, coming face to face with a large eagle or dire wolf and surviving the practice.
 Maybe your character was born during an epic storm or an eruption, which was interpreted as a symbol that becoming a druid was a part of your character’s providence.

 Druids are frequently found guarding sacred sites or watching over regions of unspoiled nature.
 But when a big danger arises, threatening nature’s balance or the lands they protect, druids withstand a more active role in combating the threat, as adventurers.